Shifting Gears with ShiftUp

 Jake Terrell is now completing MITO's New Zealand Certificate in Automotive Engineering - Heavy Vehicle

-Chris says the reason for this step-by-step process and why it is essential to complete the qualifications in this order is to give their employees the understanding of the machines they are driving.
-“While at school ShiftUp® provides the basic knowledge about what the road transport industry entails.
+“While at school ShiftUp provides the basic knowledge about what the road transport industry entails.
 The specialist micro-credentials and the New Zealand Certificate in Commercial Road Transport Skills helps them to understand the mechanical side.
 Part of the skill set of a professional driver is to understand the mechanical part of the vehicle.
 They go through the weight dimensions, other dimensions, fault finding and looking at things through their daily inspections.
 It gives them a real hands-on view of what’s expected.”

-The hands-on element was one of Jake’s favourite parts of the ShiftUp® programme.
+The hands-on element was one of Jake’s favourite parts of ShiftUp.
 “I enjoyed the practical side of the programme the most, going into the workshop and having that hands-on learning.”

-The ShiftUp® micro-credential is definitely something Jake recommends.
-“This programme definitely gave me a head start in the industry.
-Start with ShiftUp® while at school to see if the industry is for you, and then you have some skills behind you to move onto the next thing, it gives you an extra foot into the door.”
+The ShiftUp micro-credential is something Jake recommends.
+“It definitely gave me a head start in the industry.
+Start with ShiftUp while at school to see if the industry is for you, and then you have some skills behind you to move onto the next thing, it gives you an extra foot in the door.”

 The road transport industry employs over 50,000 New Zealanders and offers several career opportunities – including driving, servicing trucks, transporting goods, warehousing distribution, logistics and administration services.
 The ShiftUp® Road Transport Micro-credential is a great way for secondary students to try the industry, step into employment and continue their learning journey.